puneetdhd/hack-odisha-recruit/readme.md

 - Vapi for AI voice agents
 - OpenRouter for GPT-3.5 feedback generation
 - Supabase for database & auth
 - Akash Networks for decentralized cloud hosting
+- face-api.js for webcam anomaly detection

 ---

 ✨ **Hire smarter, not harder — with HireVox!**